 “D-do you wanna go back to the musicfest with me?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, biangeliWrite a Review